City upon a Hill

 "City upon a hill" is a phrase derived from the teaching of salt and light in Jesus's Sermon on the Mount in the New Testament.
 (Note: Matthew 5:14: "You are the light of the world.
 A city that is set on a hill cannot be hidden.")
 Originally applied to the city of Boston by early 17th century Puritans, it came to adopt broader use in political rhetoric in United States politics, that of a declaration of American exceptionalism, and referring to America acting as a "beacon of hope" for the world.

+You are the light of the world.
+A city on a hill cannot be hidden.